Azure/AppService/_posts/2021-07-29-Deploying Your Infrastructure to App Service.md

 Azure hosts Azure Cloud Shell, an interactive shell environment that you can use through your browser.
 You can use either Bash or PowerShell with Cloud Shell to work with Azure services.
 You can use the Cloud Shell preinstalled commands to run the code in this article without having to install anything on your local environment.
 If you prefer to use your local environment, follow the steps [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to install the latest version.

 If you are using the Azure CLI from your local environment, you will need to login first with the [`az login`](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli#sign-in) command.
 Proceed to the tutorial once logged in.
 If you would like to use the Azure Cloud Shell either navigate to the [Azure portal](https://portal.azure.com/) and select the **Cloud Shell** button on the menu bar at the upper right, or just navigate to [https://shell.azure.com/](https://shell.azure.com/).
+Confirm you have a Bash shell opened by checking the top left of the Cloud Shell and select "Bash" from the drop down.

 ### Tutorial